What is an allergy?

 Shampoo therapy.
 Frequent bathing with a hypoallergenic shampoo can be soothing to itchy, inflamed skin.
 Bathing also rinses out allergens in and on the coat that can be absorbed through the skin.
 Some therapeutic shampoos also contain anti-inflammatory ingredients that may further benefit your pet.

 Hyposensitization or desensitization therapy.
-If the specific offending antigens are identified by allergy testing, an allergy injection serum or allergy shots can be administered to your dog.
-With this treatment, very small amounts of the antigen are injected weekly.
+If the offending antigens are identified by allergy testing, a specific allergy serum is made for your dog and is given in a series of injections or liquid under the tongue.
+With this treatment, very small amounts of the antigen are administered on a regular basis.
 This repeated dosing has the objective of reprogramming or desensitizing the immune system.
 Success rates vary with this treatment.
 Approximately 50% of treated dogs see significant improvement in their clinical signs, while approximately 25% more will see a decrease in the amount or frequency or of corticosteroid usage.

 Nutritional therapy.
 Certain diets are formulated to reduce the itch caused by atopic dermatitis.
 With ingredients that improve skin health and reduce the inflammatory response, these diets can reduce itching in allergic pets.
 These diets are usually available from your veterinarian.